Tornado climatology: South America

-Argentina, southern and southeast Brazil, Uruguay, and part of Paraguay are the tornado-prone areas in South America.
+Argentina, southern and southeast Brazil, Uruguay, and part of Paraguay are the most tornado-prone areas in South America.
 Argentina has many areas with high tornadic activity, and also one of the most intense tornadoes in the Southern Hemisphere, such as the F5 in San Justo, Argentina, 105 km a town in the province of Santa Fe, with winds that exceeded 400 km/h.
-In Brazil, one of the most remarkable events occurred on 24 May 2005 when an F3 multiple-vortex tornado struck the industrial district of the municipality of Indaiatuba, in the state of São Paulo.
+And also, another F5 tornado in Encarnación, Paraguay and multiple E/F4 tornado examples in Brazil.